Loading...

 Pair with Protein or Healthy Fats

-Consume smaller portions of bananas and strawberries to limit the amount of sugar entering your bloodstream at once.
+Consume smaller portions of bananas and strawberries to minimize the glucose spike.

 Add Fiber